 The First Home Owner Grant (FHOG) has undergone changes over the years and varies a great deal from state to territory to state.
-Now aimed squarely at new house builds, the FHOG can be worth between $10,000 and $15,000 in most cases.
+This home buyer grant is now aimed squarely at new builds.
+The FHOG can be worth between $10,000 and $15,000 in most cases.
 Here’s a brief summary of what you might be entitled to – and links to each state and territory’s scheme so you can check out the small print.

 What is the First Home Owner Grant (FHOG)?

 The First Home Owner Grant (FHOG) was introduced by the Federal government in 2000.
 Since then, the rules around it have repeatedly changed.

 While the FHOG is a national scheme, it’s funded by the states and territories—and administered by each of them individually.
 So each state or territory tweaks its own FHOG rules pretty much every year.

 We’ll look at some general principles of FHOG, the intention behind it and then look at the eligibility rules.
 We’ll then briefly summarise how the FHOG works in each state and territory.